-Note: Potential COVID-19/MIS-C illnesses and their sequelae that are consistent with the clinical endpoint definition (Section 8.1) and trigger an illness visit should not be recorded as AEs for participants in the dose-finding/selected-dose portions of the study.
+Note: For participants in the dose-finding or selected-dose portions, potential COVID-19/MIS-C illnesses and their sequelae that are consistent with the clinical endpoint definition (Section 8.1) and trigger an illness visit should not be recorded as AEs.
 These data will be captured to describe disease endpoints for lack-of-efficacy assessment data only on the relevant pages of the CRF, as these are expected endpoints.
 Symptoms that do not meet the criteria for a potential COVID-19/MIS-C illness should be recorded as AEs during the AE collection period.